Ajoyabhi/JML_Astrology/replit.md

-# AstroMystic Platform
+# JMLAstro Platform

 ## Overview

-AstroMystic is a modern full-stack astrology consultation platform built with React, Express.js, and PostgreSQL.
+JMLAstro is a modern full-stack astrology consultation platform built with React, Express.js, and PostgreSQL.
 The platform provides users with horoscope readings, astrology calculators, astrologer directory and booking system, and educational blog content.
 It features a celestial-themed UI with dark mode design, user authentication via Replit Auth, and real-time consultation booking capabilities.

 ## User Preferences